lucjastozek/ally-wizard/README.md

   <img alt="Ally Wizard logo" src="assets/ally-wizard-banner-light.png" width="3120.1">
 </picture>

-Tired of promising yourself you’ll “fix accessibility later”?
-This little CLI helps you add accessibility testing, linting, and CI/CD to your existing React app right now - no pain, no excuses.
+Worried about putting off those key accessibility upgrades?
+This CLI makes it super easy to add accessibility testing, linting, and CI/CD to your React app right now, helping you make a real impact without spending a ton of time on it!

 ## Quick Start